 As yoga continues to rise in popularity, it may help reduce the use of medications for some common medical conditions.

-A few years ago, a man in his early 50s with a benign enlarged prostate condition was suffering greatly and losing sleep.
+A few years ago, a man in his early 50s with benign prostate enlargement was suffering greatly and losing sleep.
 Keen to find relief from symptoms that persisted in spite of taking prescription medication, he decided to try yoga.
 He worked one-on-one with a certified yoga therapist three times a week and after a few months his symptoms subsided.
 “We worked together for a few years.
-Ultimately, he was able to get relief and get completely off his medication,” says Erinn Cayehal Chang, yoga instructor and consultant in Westchester, New York.
+Ultimately, he was able to get relief and get completely off his medication,” says Erinn Cayehal Chang, yoga instructor and consultant in Scarsdale, New York.

 Yoga and Medicine Reduction

-Yoga can help reduce chronic pain, low back pain, stress, anxiety, depression and insomnia, according to the National Center for Complementary and Alternative Medicine (NCCAM) at the National Institutes of Health.
+Yoga can help reduce chronic pain, low back pain, stress, anxiety, depression and insomnia, according to the National Center for Complementary and Integrative Health (NCCIH) at the National Institutes of Health.
 Yoga can also help lower heart rate and blood pressure.
-Recent research and input from health experts suggests that yoga can help reduce the use of medications for some common medical conditions.
+Recent research and input from health experts suggest that yoga can help reduce the use of medications for some common medical conditions.

 Low back pain.
-Several small studies have found that yoga provides a modest improvement for those who suffer from chronic low back pain, but a large 2011 study in Seattle added further weight to the evidence.
-Researchers divided 228 participants into three groups —yoga classes, stretching classes and a self-help education group that received The Back Pain Helpbook.
-Over a period of 12 weeks, both the yoga and stretching groups showed significantly improved chronic back pain compared to the self-help group.
-The study was published in JAMA Internal Medicine.
+Some research has found that yoga provides a modest improvement for those who suffer from chronic low back pain.
+In a study published in JAMA Internal Medicine researchers divided 228 participants with chronic low back pain into three treatment groups — yoga classes, stretching classes and a self-help education group that received The Back Pain Helpbook.
+Over a period of 12 and 26 weeks, both the yoga and stretching groups showed significantly improved chronic back pain compared to the self-help group.

 At the beginning of the study, 59% of participants were taking pain medications for their low back pain, predominantly NSAIDs (non-steroidal anti-inflammatory drugs such as aspirin or ibuprofen).
 But interestingly, twice as many participants in the yoga and stretching groups, about 40%, reported decreasing their medication compared to only 20% in the self-help group at both 12 and 26 weeks.

 Effective lower back pain relief may not require multiple weekly sessions though.
-In a novel small study, researchers at Boston University Medical Center and the University of Washington compared results for once-weekly and twice-weekly yoga classes among those in lower-income minorities with chronic low back pain.
-Back-related function and pain improved for both groups, but surprisingly, there was no difference between the once-weekly group and the twice-weekly group.
+In a novel small study published in Evidence-Based and Complementary and Alternative Medicine, researchers at Boston Medical Center and the University of Washington compared results for once-weekly and twice-weekly yoga classes among those in lower-income minorities with chronic low back pain.
+After 12 weeks back-related function and pain had improved for both groups, but surprisingly, there was no difference between the once-weekly group and the twice-weekly group.

-Both groups showed a significant reduction in NSAID use after 6 weeks — 27% for the once-weekly group and 35% for the twice-weekly group.
-“We found on average, over the course of the day, there were one and a half to two less pain pills taken by the patients doing yoga,” says Robert Saper MD, MPH, lead author of the study, Associate Professor of Family Medicine at Boston University School of Medicine and Director of Integrative Medicine, Boston Medical Center.
-The study was published in Evidence-Based and Complementary and Alternative Medicine.
+Both groups showed a significant reduction in pain medication use after 6 weeks — 27% for the once-weekly group and 35% for the twice-weekly group.
+“We found on average, over the course of the day, there were one and a half to two less pain pills taken by the patients doing yoga,” says Robert Saper MD, MPH, lead author of the study, professor of family medicine at Boston University School of Medicine and director of integrative medicine, Boston Medical Center.

 Chang and Dr. Saper have both worked with clients who have been able to wean themselves completely off blood pressure medications after using yoga as part of a total treatment plan.
 However, they both caution that it’s important to consult with your health care provider and if appropriate, to wean off gradually under careful supervision.
 “Yoga can have a significant impact, because you start to eat differently, you exercise more and you sleep better.
 When those changes get established over a period of several months, that’s when people may be able to reduce their blood pressure medication,” says Chang.
 She notes that many doctors now recommend yoga to patients with prehypertension, to see if they can get their blood pressure under control before they resort to taking medication.

 More studies, especially larger controlled trials over longer periods of time, are required to explore the full promise of yoga for improving mental health disorders.
-Author and yoga teacher Amy Weintraub outlines in her book, Yoga for Depression, how she was able to gradually go completely off medication for chronic depression over several years and has been depression-free for more than 15 years.
+Author and yoga teacher Amy Weintraub outlines in her book, Yoga for Depression, how within a year of beginning her yoga practice in 1989, she was able to gradually go completely off medication for chronic depression over several weeks and has been depression-free ever since.

-Scientists are trying to find out how yoga works to improve health.
+Scientists are trying to find out how yoga works for common medical conditions.
 Yoga combines physical poses, pranayama breathing and meditative components, all of which play important roles in improving physical and mental health.
-Compared to masking symptoms with medication, yoga may more directly address the underlying causes of some medical conditions.
+Compared to medication, yoga may more directly address the underlying causes of some medical conditions.
 The physical aspect helps maintain muscle condition, posture and alignment, which can help ease some types of pain.
-The pranayama component reduces stress: “If you do slow, deep breathing, it’s impossible to be stressed, because you are working on increasing your parasympathetic nervous system and decreasing your sympathetic nervous system output,” says M. Catherine Bushnell, PhD, co-author of an important study on yoga’s impact and Scientific Director of the Division of Intramural Research at NCCAM.
+The pranayama component reduces stress: “If you do slow, deep breathing, it’s impossible to be stressed, because you are working on increasing your parasympathetic nervous system and decreasing your sympathetic nervous system output,” says M. Catherine Bushnell, PhD, co-author of an important study on yoga’s impact on the brain and senior investigator in the pain and integrative neuroscience branch at the NCCIH.

-In their groundbreaking new study, Dr. Bushnell and research colleagues explored how pain affects the brain among those who practice yoga regularly and those who do not.
-“Because yoga doesn’t just work on the musculoskeletal system, but also involves attention and reduces stress, and these factors impact on pain, we wanted to see if yoga changed the brain,” says Chantal Villemure, MSc, PhD, staff scientist with the Division of Intramural Research at NCCAM and lead author of the study published in the journal Cerebral Cortex.
+In their groundbreaking study, published in the journal Cerebral Cortex, Dr. Bushnell and research colleagues explored how pain affects the brain among those who practice yoga regularly and those who do not.
+“Because yoga doesn’t just work on the musculoskeletal system, but also involves attention and reduces stress, and these factors impact on pain, we wanted to see if yoga changed the brain,” says Chantal Villemure, PhD, investigator with Bushnell at the NCCIH and lead author of the study.

-To measure pain tolerance, the researchers timed how long yogis and non-yogis could keep their keep their hands in freezing cold water.
-Surprisingly, yogis were able to tolerate pain twice as long as non-yogis.
+To measure pain tolerance, in one of the experiments the researchers timed how long yogis and non-yogis could keep their hands in freezing cold water.
+Yogis were able to tolerate pain twice as long as non-yogis.
 Through brain imaging, they found that “there were a number of parts of the brain that were larger in yogis, and there was one area, the insular cortex, that was specifically related to this increased pain tolerance,” says Dr. Bushnell.
 The insular cortex, or insula, is located deep in the brain and is the area responsible for coordinating body states with emotional responses, giving rise to conscious thought.

 For certain conditions, like low back pain, hypertension and some mental disorders, yoga holds promise as a complementary alternative therapy that may help people reduce their reliance on medications.
 Researchers are currently investigating how yoga might help in the future with diabetes risk, HIV, immune function, arthritis, menopause, multiple sclerosis, PTSD and smoking cessation.